mittulmandhan/java-interview-prep/23 abstract keyword/README.md

 // so child B has to override all the abstract methods of abstract super class A
 // here B will give body or implementation of ab() method

-class B extends A {
+public class B extends A {
 	void ab() {
 		System.out.println("ab()");
 	}

 	public static void main(String[] args) {
 		// there is a parent to child relationship between A & B
 		// we cant create object of abstract class A
 		// but we can make a reference variable of abstract class A
 		// and store a reference of its child class B's object in it A a = new B();

 		// At compile time, compiler have set calling of ab() method of class A
-    // because compiler works on reference variables & here ab() is called using reference variable of type A
+		// because compiler works on reference variables & here ab() is called
+		// using reference variable of type A
 		// But at runtime ab() method of class B will be called
-    // because object is of class B & jvm will search ab() in method method table of class B
+		// because object is of class B & jvm will search ab() in method method
+		// table of class B
-    // where ab() method's bytecode reference, which is pointing to ab() method in class A, is overwritten by class B's bytecode reference for ab() method
+		// where ab() method's bytecode reference, which is pointing to ab()
+		// method in class A, is overwritten by class B's bytecode reference for
+		// ab() method
 		// so ultimately ab() method of class B will be called a.ab();
 	}
 }
 ````
 __output:__